 Pitch 16 (5.10) Finish the crack as it eases up and widens.
 Move to the right around a bulge and continue up a groove to a bolted belay.

-Descent: 2 x 60m ropes required to descend.
+Descent: 2 x 60m ropes are required to descend.
 Either scramble to the summit and descend the west face or descend the East Face via.
 Minotaur Direct.

 CAUTION: Note the locations of ring stations on the ascent as many rappels will skip stations without rings.